oscarpolanco/gatsby-course/modules_text/README.md

 });
 ```

-Finally, go to your browser and add a `slicemaster`; you can use the `data` on the `sample-data` directory.
+Finally, go to your browser and add a `slicemasters`; you can use the `data` on the `sample-data` directory.
 In the `text-data.md` are the user's information and on the `nice-pizza-pics` directory have some people images.

 ### Custom CMS inputs in Sanity